JunoLab/JunoDocs.jl/docs/src/man/installation.md

 #### On Linux

 1. Unzip the downloaded folder and place it in your home directory.
-2. Make sure to have dependencies curl and cmake installed.
+2. Make sure to have dependencies curl, mbedtls-devel and cmake installed.

 ### Getting Atom